TITLE: Blood Ties(1/2)

 "I'm sorry.
 I know she had a stroke once before and was worried it might happen again."

 Grey's calm acceptance of an event that had rocked his world made Mulder's stomach churn.
-The rational psychologist in him understood his brother's reaction.
-Teena Mulder was a mother to Grey in genetics only -- not the one who had dried his tears and tucked him into bed at night.
-But reason couldn't stop his knee jerk reaction of anger toward the man.
+The rational psychologist in him knew that his brother's reaction was understandable.
+Teena Mulder was a mother to him in genetics only -- not the one who had dried his tears and tucked him into bed at night.
+This knowledge, however, didn't stop the knee jerk reaction of anger toward the man.

-"I can see you're really broken up about it."
-The urge to break something returned with a vengeance.
+"I can see you're really broken up about it," he growled, the urge to break something returning with a vengeance.

-Grey narrowed his eyes, his relaxed posture turning rigid as he leaned forward.
-"She wasn't *my* mother. *My* mother lives in Bailey, less than thirty minutes from here.
-I visit her every couple of weeks.
-Teena was a nice lady who brought me presents when I was little and took me to lunch when I got older.
+Grey's eyes narrowed and his relaxed posture turned rigid as he leaned forward.
+"She wasn't *my* mother. *My* mother lives less than thirty minutes from here, in Bailey -- I visit her every couple of weeks.
+Teena was a friend who brought me presents when I was little and took me to lunch when I got older.
 Nothing more."

-Mulder slapped his half-full bottle onto the coffee table with a resounding thunk and stood.
+Mulder slapped his half-full bottle onto the coffee table with a resounding thunk and sprang to his feet.
 His hands clenched and unclenched at his sides and his face was pale and still.

-Scully looked over at Grey.
+Scully looked over at Grey coolly.
 "That could have gone better."

 Grey sighed and slumped back into the chair, rubbing his hand across his jaw.
 "What did you say your name was?
 Dana?"